Genesis P-Orridge: 1993–2009: The Pandrogeny Project

-At 45 years of age P-Orridge met Lady Jaye (née Jacqueline Breyer) in a BDSM dungeon in New York City and would eventually marry for a second time.
+At 45 years of age, P-Orridge met Lady Jaye (née Jacqueline Breyer) in a BDSM dungeon in New York City and would later marry.
 Jaye worked as a nurse during the daytime, providing care for children with terminal illnesses and disabilities.
 In the evenings, Lady Jaye worked as a dominatrix at the dungeon, and Genesis was a visiting customer.
 The night they met, the two visited Paddles, an underground BDSM club in Manhattan.
-The two became a couple from that point forward.
+The two then became a couple.

 In January 1993, P-Orridge and Jaye moved to Ridgewood, Queens, in New York City.
 Here, they embarked on the "Pandrogeny Project"; influenced by the cut-up technique, the duo underwent body modification to resemble one another, thus coming to identify themselves as a single pandrogynous being named "Breyer P-Orridge".
 In doing so, the pair spent $200,000 on surgical alteration, receiving breast implants, cheek and chin implants, lip plumping, eye and nose jobs, tattooing, and hormone therapy, while also adopting gender neutral and alternating pronouns.
 With this project, P-Orridge's intent was to express a belief that the self is pure consciousness trapped within the DNA-governed body.
 The couple adopted the term "pandrogyne" because – in their words – "we wanted a word without any history or any connections with things – a word with its own story and its own information".